TechnicJelle/GXPTechComparison/README.md

 ![A screenshot of Nsight with the Modern project open](./.github/readme_assets/nsight-modern.png)

-Even though the Modern code was less total OpenGL instructions, it was still slower.
+Even though the Modern code was fewer total OpenGL instructions, it was still slower.

 I saw that I was setting the shader program every frame, which was unnecessary, as I only have one to begin with.
 So I optimised that out